Questions? Our FAQs cover most queries but if you have more please let us know!

 By the end of this process you will know whether a Stroud Homes franchise is for you.

 Think in terms of ‘running a business’ rather than a ‘full-time job’.
-Like any successful business, a Stroud Homes franchise requires plenty of hard work and commitment especially during its early years.
+Like any successful business, a Stroud Homes building franchise requires plenty of hard work and commitment especially during its early years.
 You will be supported every step of the way but in the end, it comes down to how much you put into the business that will determine its success.

-What we can tell you is that as your business grows and you make full use of the systems and expertise contained in the Stroud Homes group, you will be able to step back from the business and have greater time to enjoy the rewards.
+What we can tell you is that as your home building business grows and you make full use of the systems and expertise contained in the Stroud Homes group, you will be able to step back from the business and have greater time to enjoy the rewards.

 Yes!
 In many ways.
 Lets count them:

 - You’ll have access to James Stroud, founder of Stroud homes.
 Actively involved in the Stroud Homes business on a day to day basis, James ensures that you regularly benefit from his decades of building experience.